pbinkley/microcopying_1940/index.markdown

 <p>The next point I would like to make is that people
 have been talking about the possibility of microfilming national archives.
-I would like to say a few words about that from the <span style="page" id="page164">[p.164]</span> English point of view.
+I would like to say a few words about that from the <span class="page" id="page164">[p.164]</span> English point of view.
 I don't know much about other archives.
 If you photographed all that was in the Record Office, you would not have a very high percentage, not above I suppose perhaps 60 per cent, of what are, properly speaking, the national archives.
 Queen Elizabeth toward the end of her reign laid